repology/libversion/README.md

 gcc my_code.c --static `pkg-config --static --cflags --libs libversion`
 ```

-Using libversion in CMake is very simple:
+Using libversion in CMake is very simple (note that this handles
+include paths and compiler flags as well):

 ```cmake
 find_package(libversion)